justeattakeaway/pie/apps/pie-docs/src/designers/how-we-support-you.md

 ## The role of the PIE designer

 PIE designers are specialists in systems thinking and design systems maintenance.
-Our role is not just to define foundations, components, patterns and documentation, but also provide you with guidance on how to use PIE and how to implement it consistently throughout your products.
+Our role it not just to define foundations, components, patterns and documentation, but also to provide you with guidance on how to use PIE and implement it consistently throughout your products.

-As a result of that, we’re often asked how PIE designers are usually involved when working together with business area designers.
-To help describe it, we’ve put together a list of the things we do and don’t as part of our role:
+As a result, we're often asked how PIE designers work together with business area designers.
+To help describe it, we've put together a list of the things we do and don't do as part of our role:

 ### What we do: